0x0elliot/infodumper/README.md

 <br>

-<b>Coming soon:</b> InfoDumping Remotely to another server/computer you have access to, Without needing any physical access.
+<b>Might Add:</b> InfoDumping Remotely to another server/computer you have access to, Without needing any physical access.